chloemurdock/chloemurdock.github.io/_categories/the-miami-student.md

 ---
+showInNav: true
+color: "#4A5568"
 layout: category
 title: The Miami Student
-showInNav: true
-showPostTitle: false
-role: "Magazine Editor-in-Chief, Newspaper Writer"
+role: Magazine Editor-in-Chief, Newspaper Writer
+timeInPosition: 2017 - Present
+description: Established in 1826, TMS is the oldest college newspaper west of the Alleghenies.
+My work at TMS involves writing and editing long-form creative nonfiction stories for the magazine, and contributing a variety of stories for the newspaper's news, culture, opinion and audio sections.
 order: 2
-timeInPosition: "2017 - Present"
-description: "Established in 1826, TMS is the oldest college newspaper West of the Alleghenies.
-My work at TMS involved long-form creative nonfiction stories for the magazine and relevant stories worthy of the newspaper’s front page."
-image: "/assets/images/the-miami-student.png"
 date: 2020-10-17
-color: "#4A5568"
+image: /assets/images/the-miami-student.png
+showPostTitle: false
 ---

 {% assign categorySlugged = page.title | slugify %}